abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 A limit also has to be unique in the sense that you cannot have two limit objects for the same structure.

-Limits also are defined so that the diagram commutes.
+The notion of a limit is strongly related with the notion of a commuting diagrams.
+This is not obvious when we are examining products because the diagram of products does not have several routes reaching to the same point.

-Limits can be defined formally, just like everything else that we examine, but we won't bother to do that.
+Limits can be defined formally, just like everything else that we examine, but we won't bother to do that just now.

 Products are Limits
 ---